NexMirror/Kallithea/docs/setup.rst

 To access hooks setting click `advanced setup` in the `Hooks` section of Mercurial Settings in Admin.

-There are four built in hooks that cannot be changed (only enabled/disabled by checkboxes in the previous section).
+The built-in hooks cannot be modified, though they can be enabled or disabled in the *VCS* section.

-To add another custom hook simply fill in the first section with ``<name>.<hook_type>`` and the second one with hook path.
+To add another custom hook simply fill in the first textbox with ``<name>.<hook_type>`` and the second with the hook path.
 Example hooks can be found in ``kallithea.lib.hooks``.